3D-LFM: Lifting Foundation Model: Introduction

-3D-LFM is able to carry out single-frame 2D-3D lifting for $30+$ categories using a single model simultaneously, covering everything from human forms~\cite{h3wb, amass, panopticstudio}, face~\cite{bp4d}, hands~\cite{interhand26m}, and animal species~\cite{acinoset, openmonkeystudio, animal3d}, to a plethora of inanimate objects found in everyday scenarios such as cars, furniture, etc.~\cite{pascal3dplus}.
+3D-LFM is capable of performing single frame 2D-3D lifting for $30+$ categories using a single model simultaneously, covering everything from human forms~\cite{h3wb, amass, panopticstudio}, face~\cite{bp4d}, hands~\cite{interhand26m}, and animal species~\cite{acinoset, openmonkeystudio, animal3d}, to a plethora of inanimate objects found in everyday scenarios such as cars, furniture, etc.~\cite{pascal3dplus}.
+Importantly, 3D-LFM is inherently scalable, poised to expand to hundreds of categories and improve performance, especially in out-of-distribution or less-represented areas, showcasing its broad utility in 3D lifting tasks.
 3D-LFM is able to achieve 2D-3D lifting performance that matches those of leading methods specifically optimized for individual categories.
-3D LFM's generalizability is further evident in its ability to handle out-of-distribution (OOD) object categories and rigs, which we refer as OOD 2D-3D lifting, where the task is to lift the 2D landmarks to 3D for a category never seen during training.
+The generalizability of 3D LFM is further evident in its ability to handle out-of-distribution (OOD) object categories and rigs, which we refer to as OOD 2D-3D lifting, where the task is to lift the 2D landmarks to 3D for a category never seen during training.
 We show such OOD results: \textbf{(1)} for inanimate objects - by holding out an object category within the PASCAL dataset, \textbf{(2)} for animals - by training on common object categories such as dogs and cats found in~\cite{animal3d} and reconstructing 3D for unseen and rare species of Cheetahs found in~\cite{acinoset} and in-the-wild zoo captures from~\cite{mbw}, and \textbf{(3)} by showing rig transfer, \textit{i.e.} training 2D to 3D lifting on a Human3.6M dataset rig~\cite{human36m} and showing similar 2D to 3D lifting performance on previously unseen rigs such as those found in Panoptic studio dataaset rig~\cite{panopticstudio} or a COCO dataset rig~\cite{coco}.
 3D-LFM transfers learnings from seen data during training to unseen OOD data during inference.
 It does so by learning general structural features during the training phase via the proposed permutation equivariance properties and specific design choices that we discuss in the following sections.